Deployments & Runs

 2. Find the **Cost Limit** policy

-3. The collection owner can either:
+3. A collection owner or org admin can either:

 * Increase the cost limit